The term reverse osmosis sounds like something your chemistry teacher in high school droned on about, right?

 Phase 5 – a polishing carbon filter keeps the water in the tank from tasting stale while it sits in storage

-Phase 6 – here is where you water gets alkalized, meaning the pH his adjusted to 7 or above using good minerals like calcium and magnesium.
+Phase 6 – here is where you water gets alkalized, meaning the pH is adjusted to 7 or above using good minerals like calcium and magnesium.

-Phase 7 – this final step employees a UV filter to kill any bacteria or viruses in the water
+Phase 7 – this final step employs a UV filter to kill any bacteria or viruses in the water

 Now that you have an answer to how does reverse osmosis work, you can see the advantages of installing an RO home system.
-Fresh, clean, alkalized drinking water is more appealing to drink straight, use to make coffee or tea and cook with.
+Fresh, clean, alkalized drinking water is more appealing to drink straight, use to make coffee or tea and include in our cooking.